 In support of homeless and special needs activities, the City supports Twin City Mission and Project Unity on applications for ESG and HOPWA funds to meet homeless needs.
 The City of Bryan is also a member of the Brazos Valley Coalition for the Homeless (BVCH) and coordinates with BVCH on identifying local needs, specific to homelessness in Bryan.
-The City regularly coordinates with BVCH on it's annual Point-in-Time Homeless Count as well as participates in regular coalition efforts to gather information with which to complete regular gaps analysis updates.
+The City regularly coordinates with BVCH on its annual Point-in-Time Homeless Count as well as participates in regular coalition efforts to gather information with which to complete regular gaps analysis updates.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including: Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

 The City will coordinate with BVCH in service delivery to ensure needs are addressed.
-Agencies will include: Bryan Public Housing Authority, B/CS United Way, The Brazos Valley Community Action Agency, Project Unity, BCS Habitat for Humanity, Bryan Housing Authority, Twin City Mission, Elder-Aid, Emanuel Baptist Church, Family Promise, the Brazos Valley Council of Governments, Mental Health Mental Retardation Authority of Brazos Valley, the Salvation Army, and the Texas Department of Housing and Community Affairs.
+Goals include those identified in the CoC's applications for funding, as well as the City of Bryan's CDBG - PSA funding for: Twin City Mission's - The Bridge, shelter/case management program which is expected to serve 625 unduplicated clients, and; Voices for Children Court Appointed Advocates program which is expected to serve 300 unduplicated clients in the 2018-19 program year.
+Other area agencies addressing local CoC needs include: Bryan Public Housing Authority, B/CS United Way, The Brazos Valley Community Action Programs, Project Unity, BCS Habitat for Humanity, Twin City Mission, Elder-Aid, Emanuel Baptist Church, Family Promise, the Brazos Valley Council of Governments, Mental Health Mental Retardation Authority of Brazos Valley, the Salvation Army, and others.